 Carnival barkers crucified circa 1977

 The walls of CBGB, the Punk music club in New York City’s Bowery, were true, ambitious, calculated, spiraling and unconscious.
 Control that could have been exercised over the crucifixion of cheap playbills was turned over to the gods and chance.
-The air and culture was saturated.
-That single, never-ending, unanswerable, existential question floated between the walls and hovered while musicians, artists, writers and thinkers tried to grab it, like reaching into a swarm of flies, with the desire to shackle it and jam it down a listener’s throat.
-Philosophies, schools and ideas were smashed together, bash-printed on the cheapest crap available, and then stapled to the plaster with hope.
+The air and culture were saturated.
+That single, universal, never-ending, unanswerable, existential question floated between the walls while musicians, artists, writers and thinkers tried to grab it, like reaching into a swarm of flies.
+Philosophies, schools and ideas were smashed together, bash-printed on the cheapest crap available, then stapled to the plaster with hope.

 The Eightfold Path

 The walls of my temple, an anonymous destination in Philadelphia, are true, ambitious, calculated, spiraling and unconscious.
-Control that could have been exercised over the distribution of chant hymnals has been turned over to the proctors.
+Control that could have been exercised over the distribution of hymnals has been turned over to the children.
 The air and culture are saturated.
-That single, never-ending, unanswerable, existential question floats between the walls and hovers while believers try to grab it, like reaching into a swarm of flies, with the desire to transcend.
-Philosophies, schools and ideas are distilled, discussed with whomever available, and then stapled to our insides with the hope of dissolving like stitches on a wound.
+That single, universal, never-ending, unanswerable, existential question floats between the walls while believers try to grab it, like reaching into a swarm of flies.
+Philosophies, schools and ideas are distilled, bash-printed in the mind, then stapled to our insides with hope.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.